 Premium Retained Lane

-Teams that already need a standing lane for bounded autonomous follow-through after baseline work exists
+Teams that already need a standing execution lane after baseline work exists

-A retained path for bounded autonomous maintenance, recurring remediation execution, and escalation only at real authority gates.
-Scope and pricing stay request-for-fit because they depend on repos, system boundaries, and expected recurring volume.
+A retained path for recurring maintenance, remediation execution, and escalation at real decision points.
+Scope and pricing depend on repos, system boundaries, and expected recurring volume.

-Scope and price still depend on repo count, authority boundaries, and recurring execution volume.
+Scope and price still depend on repo count, decision rights, and recurring execution volume.

 Confirm baseline context and continuity shape before asking for a retained execution lane.